konecnyjakub/phpt-runner/README.md

 These sections are used by PhptRunner but there are some differences from behavior described in the documentation.
 We want to eventually eliminate the differences.

-* --SKIPIF-- (only output starting with "skip" does anything)
 * --CAPTURE_STDIO-- (only space is supported as separator)
 * --EXTENSIONS-- (we do not try to load those extensions, we just skip the test if any of those extensions is not loaded)
 * --GET-- (it forces the use of the cgi binary but is not passed to it)